keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Tomcat Takeover Lab/writeup.md

 ![answer](Q4.png)

-We can see in user-agent field that lots of requests comming from gobuster and it is well known directory enumeration tool.
+We can see in user-agent field that lots of requests coming from gobuster and it is well known directory enumeration tool.

 ### Answer:- gobuster